 This is a common question, "Should students work while in college?"
 While opinions vary widely on this, a few comments that might help include:

 1. If you need to work in order to help make ends meet, know that many students across the country are in this same situation.

-2. Most people are not capable of working more than a total of 50-60 hours per week.
+2. Most students are not capable of working more than a total of 10-15 hours per week.
 Many engineering/computer science students will spend upwards to 45 hours per week attending class and doing their homework.
 So if they try to take on employment beyond ten to fifteen hours per week, their grades can suffer seriously.
 Also, remember that for sustained high academic performance, students must allocate time in their week for rest and for exercise.